 The site is not in the ODFW deer or elk winter range, nor in the Crook County deer or elk general range.
-Nor is the site mapped to be within the Crook County pronghorn antelope range or listed as a Goal 5 resource area as inventoried by the County in the Comprehensive Plan.
+However, the site is mapped to be within the Crook County pronghorn antelope range but is not listed as a Goal 5 resource area as inventoried by the County in the Comprehensive Plan.